Deufel/toast/README.md

 ## Usage

 1. Click any button in the control panel to display a notification
-2. Notifications stack in sequence from top-right
+2. Notifications stack in sequence from bottom-left (can change this easily)
 3. Close with the "✕" button or toggle with the same control button

 ## Known Issues